quantumlib/Cirq/docs/google/devices.md

 errors that vary from device to device and from qubit to qubit.
 This can include both incoherent as well as coherent error.

-Note: Gate durations are subject to change based on device or configuration.
+Note: gate durations are subject to change based on device or configuration.
 To get gates durations for a specific device, see the [Device specification](./specification.md#gate-durations) page.
 Also note that some gates (such as Z gates or Fsim gates) have multiple